Somalia: Sports

 Football is the most popular sport in Somalia.
 Important domestic competitions are the Somalia League and Somalia Cup, with the Somalia national football team playing internationally.
+In 2017, Somalia won the U-17 title at the CECAFA championship final.

 Basketball is also played in the country.
 The FIBA Africa Championship 1981 was hosted in Mogadishu from 15 to 23 December 1981, during which the national basketball team received the bronze medal.

 In 2013, a Somalia national bandy team was formed in Borlänge.
 It participated in the Bandy World Championship 2014.

 In the martial arts, Faisal Jeylani Aweys and Mohamed Deq Abdulle of the national taekwondo team took home a silver medal and fourth place, respectively, at the 2013 Open World Taekwondo Challenge Cup in Tongeren.
 Additionally, Mohamed Jama has won both world and European titles in K-1 and Thai Boxing.
+Ramla Ali became the first Somali boxer to compete at the Olympic Games after having previously also won the country's first international gold medal in boxing.